-- 29. What are the reasons for poor acceptance of cost-effective small processing unit?
-How the food processing unit will be helpful to uplift the socioeconomic status of poor farmers? - 30.Examine the role of supermarkets in supply chain management of fruits, vegetables and food items.
-How do they eliminate number of intermediaries? - 31.
+- 31. Elaborate the scope and significance of the food processing industry in India. - 32.
+What are the impediments in marketing and supply chain management in industry in India?
+Can e-commerce help in overcoming these bottlenecks? - 33.
+What are the reasons for poor acceptance of cost-effective small processing unit?
+How the food processing unit will be helpful to uplift the socioeconomic status of poor farmers? - 34.
+Examine the role of supermarkets in supply chain management of fruits, vegetables and food items.
+How do they eliminate number of intermediaries? - 35.
 What are the challenges and opportunities of food processing sector in the country?
 How can income of the farmers be substantially increased by encouraging food processing?